mifi/mifi.no/docs/travel/china.md

 ### Google Maps

 Not so popular in China but sometimes it can be useful to find western-perspective reviews of certain attractions.
-Maps are [obfuscated](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China) (off by a few hundred meters).
+Maps are [obfuscated](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China) (meaning satellite data will be off by a few hundred meters).

 ### [Organic Maps](https://organicmaps.app/)

 Offline Open Street Maps.
 This is useful in every country, also China (but to a lessess extent due to lacking quality of maps).

+### Baidu Maps

+Cannot be downloaded by foreigners (of many countries).

 ### Apple Translate